 Beet Carpaccio with Citrus Vinaigrette

 Friends, we’re not taking any negative comments about beets right now, particularly if they’re Chioggia beets.
-Sliced paper-thin and enhanced with a citrus vinaigrette made with ingredients like apple cider vinegar, orange juice, and orange blossom honey, this recipe could convert even hard-boiled beet-skeptics to embrace the earthy sweetness of this cold-weather staple.
+When you slice these beets paper-thin and top them with homemade seed crackers, it completely changes the game.
+Plus, we enhance the beets with a citrus vinaigrette made with ingredients like apple cider vinegar, fresh orange juice, and orange blossom honey.
+This recipe could convert even hard-boiled beet-skeptics to embrace the earthy sweetness of this cold-weather staple.
+Be sure to serve it on your finest china to present this work of art that comes from knife skills and careful arrangement.

 For the citrus vinaigrette: